oleksiy-os/porto-events/README.md

   - add telegram token & channel id

 ## Store data explanation
+The initial idea was to create a simple and handy solution to manage the information about the upcoming events.
-At the beginning was idea store somewhere events.
-With ability see new events, edit and send to some list `to Publish`.
-From there get all events and send to telegram channel.
+With the option to see new events, edit existing ones and send them to the `Publish` list with the further publishing into telegram channel.

-First try was not create own web server with DB and website for that.
+From start, where decision not create own web server with DB and website for that.

-Was chosen like a great idea store data in notes app NOTION.
-For easy manipulation of events data for client.
+Instead of that, app NOTION seemed to be better choice due to simple manipulation of events data for client.
-One note for configuration settings (how often collect events from resources, how often post to telegram and so on).
+One note to store the configuration settings (how often to collect events from resources, how often to post to telegram, etc.).
-One note for events list to edit, and add tag `#publish` if event is ready to publish to telegram
+One note to show/edit/delete the events list.
-Notion has APi so should be easy.
-But Notion has difficult note data structure.
-With different blocks.
-So not very easy to manipulate with data via api to save and after that to send to telegram.
+It seemed easy, since Notion has APi.
+But, nevertheless, it appeared that Notion uses difficult note data structure with different blocks, which made it difficult to operate the data via api to save and forward it to telegram.

-**So** was chosen other solution: Create own web server and store data in light key/value Bolt DB without any additional installation requirements for the hosting
+With this problem in mind, another solution was chosen (more classic).
+It was decided to create personal web server and store the data in light key/value DB (BoltDB) without any additional installation requirements for the hosting

 **Notion is under development stage.
 Not ready to use**